mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/how-to-tasks/updating-pool-config/index.md

 * An active and properly-configured DC/OS Enterprise cluster.

 # To update a pool configuration
-1. Open a text editor, then copy and paste the following sample Edge-LB pool configuration to create the `nginx-lb.json` file:
+1. Copy and paste the following sample Edge-LB pool configuration to create the `nginx-lb.json` file:

     ```json
     {